 Artificial Insemination (IUI)

-Intrauterine insemination (IUI), also known as artificial insemination, is a fertility treatment that involves placing sperm directly into the uterus by the use of a catheter to increase the chances of fertilization and pregnancy.
+Intrauterine insemination (IUI), or artificial insemination, is a fertility treatment that places sperm directly into the uterus using a catheter to improve the chances of fertilization and pregnancy.
+IUI is a simple outpatient procedure performed at peak ovulation that enhances fertilization chances by increasing sperm-egg contact.

-The goal of IUI is to increase the number of motile sperm that reach an egg to increase the chances of fertilization.
-It is usually the first-line approach for couples seeking assisted reproductive treatment.
+The goal of IUI is to increase the number of motile sperm that reach the egg, improving the likelihood of fertilization.
 Unlike IVF, IUI does not require the collection of eggs from the ovaries or fertilization outside of the body.

 The IUI Process